fundevme/SoloDev-Studio/README.md

 including when the picture was already on the device, in which case the existing copy is reused instead of duplicated.
 The old JSON-only backup and images-only zip are still there under the same card.

+**Fixed: the hours counter stops at zero, and "Last week" never shows a minus.** Taking an hour off a day that has none left now simply leaves the day empty instead of writing a zero entry, and the **−1h** button on the week card is disabled until there is an hour to take off.
+The **Last week** stat used to read "2 h · −2" whenever this week's total was behind last week's; it now shows last week's total alone, so the change readout never drops below zero.

 ---